dz/chisel/README.md

 ## I miss pinging my site via [Pingomatic][p].
 How do I?

-Similar trick.
-Put the following script in a file, say `ping.py`, and run `python ping.py` -- Hat-tip to [Ned Batchelder][nb] for this lovely script (please do remember to change the title and URL in the script below):
+Put the following script (hat-tip: [Ned Batchelder][nb] for this lovely script) in a file, say `ping.py`, and run `python ping.py` (please do remember to change the title and URL in the script below):

 	import xmlrpclib